udig-v/prometheus_scrape/README.md

 python3 script.py "rate(node_disk_io_time_seconds_total[1m])" "now - 24h" "now" "60s"
 ```
 If you want to gather data for 24 hours, you can use `"now - 24h"` as `start_time` argument.
 Otherwise, use unix timestamp.
 Step argument represents how often metrics need to be captured.
 For instance, with `step=60s`, the graph will show metrics every 1 minute.

+The graph and .csv file with data will be downloaded into the same folder.